mennawalaa/evaluate-news-nlp/README.md

        3. "test": "jest",
        2. name a _test_ folder
        3. make a test file for each function to test its functionatily
-       3. 0. checkForName function defined  a found variable with zero value and returned when the function    ends  the test case  checks the return value of the function to be zero
+       3. 0. checkForName function defined  a valid variable with zero value which is set to one of the url is valid and remained zero if the url is invalid ,to test the function an valid url is set to input and the return value of function is compared to 1 to show that the valid input url passes
        3. 1. formhandler is async function as it uses async await to fetch data from Api the test case only checks if the function is defined using toBeDefined() matcher
  5. adding Offline Functionality using service workers